TITANIUM SEVEN STRAND WIRE. I

 Is it any good?
 Well we decided to give it a go because it sounded good.
 That is not always the best basis for importing £500 of wire from abroad, but sometimes you have to go with a hunch.
-At £9.99 for a mere 3 metres it is very expensive.
+At £12.99 for a mere 10 feet t is very expensive.

 Having used it for a year now here is my honest opinion.